whitefusionhq/phaedra/README.md

 Phaedra is a web microframework for writing serverless Ruby functions.
 They are isolated pieces of logic which respond to HTTP requests (GET, POST, etc.) and typically get mounted at a particular URL path.
 They can be tested locally and deployed to a supported serverless hosting platform, using a container via Docker & Docker Compose, or to any [Rack-compatible web server](https://github.com/rack/rack).

+Phaedra is well-suited for building an API layer which you attach to a static site (aka [the Jamstack](https://www.bridgetownrb.com/docs/jamstack)) to provide dynamic functionality accessible any time after the static site loads in the browser.

 Serverless compatibility is presently focused on [Vercel](https://vercel.com) and [OpenFaaS](https://openfaas.com), but there are likely additional platforms we'll be adding support for in the future.

 For swift deployment via Docker, we recommend [Fly.io](https://fly.io).

+(P.S.
+Wondering how you can deploy a static site on [Netlify](https://www.netlify.com) and still use a Ruby API?
+Scroll down for a suggested approach!)

 ## Installation